ubuntu-tribe/gift-2.0/README.md

     - owner: Enter the owner's address
     - spender: Enter the spender's address
     - Returns the remaining allowance for the spender

-Remember to always double-check inputs before submitting transactions, as most operations cannot be undone once executed.
-For view functions, no gas is required, and they can be called freely to check the contract's state.